-St. James’s annual Bluegrass Mass will be a joint service at 10:00 a.m. on Sunday, October 28.
-The service will include bluegrass standards and music by Russell Lawson/Andy Smith and Mark Whitmire.
+St. James’s annual Bluegrass Mass is normally a joint service at 10:00 a.m. on the last Sunday in October.
+The service includes bluegrass standards and music by Russell Lawson/Andy Smith and Mark Whitmire.
 In addition to the West Gallery Choir and Guitar Ensemble, the Bluegrass Mass features guest musicians Charles Arthur and Molly Sharp.

 Dobro guitar-player Charles Arthur is a versatile multi-instrumentalist who has toured with Slaid Cleaves, Caroline Herring, and Wayne “the Train” Hancock.
 In Richmond he can be heard playing with Johnny Hott’s Piedmont Souprize, Chez Roue, Page Wilson and Reckless Abandon, on his own, and with many others.
 At home in just about every style of American music, his primary instruments are guitar, lap steel, and dobro, though he can be heard playing fiddle, banjo, piano, autoharp, upright bass, and drums.
 He is also on the faculty of the University of Richmond as a guitar, banjo, and mandolin instructor.